markmarijnissen/asyncdata.js/README.md

 # asyncdata.js
-Signal notifications for asynchronous data loading and post-processing
+Signal notifications for asynchronous data loading and processing

 ## How to use